 4. Evacuation Needs

 The names and housing assignments of students who identify a need for evacuation assistance will be forwarded to the appropriate residence life staff, Campus Safety, and Facilities.
-Students with evacuation needs must also become familiar with the university’s evacuation procedures located at:
+Students with evacuation needs must also become familiar with the university’s evacuation procedures.

 If you have any questions or need additional information regarding disability-related housing requests, please contact: